 Cape or Poncho

-I absolute love my black & white cape from Stella Carakasi.
+I absolutely love my black & white cape from Stella Carakasi.
 Easy to layer over my outfits if I need an extra layer.
 Although mine is no longer available, below are a few more capes I found online for you to consider.

 You may also like to bring a dress for a fancier occasion.
 I brought 2 midi dresses that I can style casually or more fancy.
 I can layer these just like my tops so I can make them as cool or as warm as I want.